What Is the Difference Between Careless Driving and Careless Driving Causing Death or Injury?

 carefully. responsibly. prudently. safely. cautiously.

-A Helpful Guide For How to Understand the Difference In Penalties Applicable to a Careless Driving Causing Death or Injury Charge
+Know the Difference In Penalties Between a Careless Driving Ticket and a Careless Driving Causing Death or Injury Charge!

 The law was recently changed so to create a new offence applicable to careless driving that causes death or injury whereas previously the offence of careless driving was a potential charge that existed as with, or without, death or injury.